 - For more information on TOEFL scores, whether you need to submit your scores, and other common questions for international applicants to Syracuse University, please visit the International Student FAQ page.

-If you have completed an advanced degree taught at an accredited U.S. educational institution, it is possible to waive the TOEFL/IELTS score requirement.
+If you have completed an advanced degree taught at an accredited U.S. educational institution, your TOELF/IELTS requirement will be waived upon review of your application.

 All admitted international applicants must show evidence of having secured sufficient funding for at least the first year of graduate study in order for Syracuse University to issue your visa eligibility document (also known as an I-20), which is required in order to have your student visa authorized.

 Your financial documents have no bearing on your consideration for scholarships or awards.
 Program application reviewers do not have access to view your financial documents.